Mass Audubon's North Hill Marsh Wildlife Sanctuary, Mayflower St, Duxbury, MA 02332, USA

 Owned By: Town of Duxbury

-These woodlands, situated on a hillside overlooking a large pond and wetlands, are located within Duxbury’s 1,000-acre Eastern Greenbelt, and home to the town’s largest trail network.
-Directly adjacent to North Hill Marsh Wildlife Sanctuary, Round Pond Conservation Area, Cherry Lane Bogs, Waiting Hill Preserve, Green’s Harbor Path & Kettle Hole Loop, and North Hill Country Club.
+The Frederick B. Knapp Town Forest is situated on a hillside, overlooking a large pond and wetlands.
+It is part of Duxbury’s 1,000-acre Eastern Greenbelt, and home to the town’s largest trail network.
+Knapp Town Forest is directly adjacent to North Hill Marsh Wildlife Sanctuary, Round Pond Conservation Area, Cherry Lane Bogs, Waiting Hill Preserve, Green’s Harbor Path & Kettle Hole Loop, and North Hill Country Club.

 Features